How Do You Cook Red Beans and Rice Together?

 The partially cooked red beans are the foundation.
 Add the sautéed aromatic vegetables – onions, bell peppers, and garlic – to introduce depth of flavor.

-See also Best rice for vegetable jambalaya
+See also Best rice for spicy vegetable curry

 Incorporate the Cajun seasoning, bay leaves, and any other desired spices into the bean and vegetable mixture.
 The Cajun seasoning will provide a bold, authentic taste, while the bay leaves will infuse the dish with warm, earthy notes.